true/true-munin-plugins/readme.md

     install.sh

-inside a plugin subdir, which is then executed instead of the default symlinking.
+inside a plugin subdir, which is then executed instead of the default symlinking of `/var/git/true-munin-plugins/<choice>/*` to `/etc/munin/plugins/*`.

 Adding more plugins